Skip to main content

 7. Share your parenting philosophy

-8. Provide nannies training on things you want to keep consistent
+8. Provide training on things you want to keep consistent

 9. Have a weekly plan